aakilfernandes/aakilfernandes.github.io/_posts/2015-12-09-price-stable-cryptocurrencies-via-cfds.md

 	1. You could peg a token to the USD without any reserves of USD
 	2. You could peg a token to the Big Mac Index without holding any reserves of Big Macs

 Lets assume there’s a cryptocurrency enthusiast named Harry.
 Harry's friends call him High-Risk-High-Reward Harry because he has a high tollerance for risk.
-Harry really likes reading the latest news in the crypto space and decides she can put her knowledge to good use by becoming a speculator.
-She goes to a BTC/USD exchange where she starts a bank transfer of $100<sup>USD</sup>.
+Harry really likes reading the latest news in the crypto space and decides he can put her knowledge to good use by becoming a speculator.
+He goes to a BTC/USD exchange where he starts a bank transfer of $100<sup>USD</sup>.
 Once the bank transfer is complete, her exchange account holds $100<sup>USD</sup> and $0<sup>BTC</sup>.

-On one particular day, Harry reads about a new development in the Bitcoin world that she thinks could radically increase the value of Bitcoin.
-She goes to her exchange and immediately converts the entirety of her portfolio from USD to BTC.
+On one particular day, Harry reads about a new development in the Bitcoin world that he thinks could radically increase the value of Bitcoin.
+He goes to her exchange and immediately converts the entirety of her portfolio from USD to BTC.
 Harry now holds $0<sup>USD</sup> and $100<sup>BTC</sup>

 It turns out, Harry’s prediction was right and her decision to convert USD to BTC was very wise.
 The value of bitcoin doubles.
 Harry’s exchange account now holds $0<sup>USD</sup> and $200<sup>BTC</sup>

-Harry looks at the market, and she concludes that Bitcoin’s current bull run isn’t over yet.
-She wants to buy more BTC, but she doesn’t have any more USD in her account.
-She could start a bank transfer, however that will take 3 days and she thinks the bull run might be over by then.
+Harry looks at the market, and he concludes that Bitcoin’s current bull run isn’t over yet.
+He wants to buy more BTC, but he doesn’t have any more USD in her account.
+He could start a bank transfer, however that will take 3 days and he thinks the bull run might be over by then.

 Instead of buying more USD, Harry can create a **contract for difference**, or **CFD**, with another investor,  who we will name Larry.
 Larry's friends call him Low-Risk-Low-Reward Larry because he likes stability.